 ADA-072.
 Choreography- Ensemble.
-(Winter; Moutillet) This class concentrates on creating a choreography that will give students the opportunity to work as a team; a unit or a group.
+(Winter; Moutillet & Rogers) This class concentrates on creating a choreography that will give students the opportunity to work as a team; a unit or a group.
 Every show demands this type of collaborative work to provide meaning, help the theme or story line development or simply create a stunning visual effect.
 The Ensemble practicum encourages cooperation between student participants and strives for efficient dance vocabulary that brings momentum and advance the plot of our winter dance concerts.
 The choreography will incorporate inventive sets or props for a contemporary performance art production.
 For intermediate level

 ADA-073.
 Choreography- Rhythms.
 (Winter; Rogers) This practicum will focus on developing various rhythms to create vibrant sounds and a challenging choreography.
 The dance vocabulary will stress the primacy of percussion beats.
 Students will learn to use their entire bodies as an instrument as well as their feet to enhance syncopated beats.
-This dance style will include tap dancing, stepping, rhythms with the body or with percussive instruments.
-They will have to fuse dance styles and percussions to create an exciting performance.
-For intermediate and advance level
+This dance style will include tap dancing, stepping and rhythms with the body or with percussive instruments.
+For intermediate level.